lu-gflores/HomeworkAssignment1/README.md

 WHEN I view the title element
 THEN I find a concise, descriptive title
 ```

-## Review

-You are required to submit the following for review:

-* The URL of the deployed application.

-* The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.